MichelML/masaq.com/README.md

 <h1 id="synopsis">Synopsis</h1>
 [maSAQ.com](https://michelml.github.io/masaq.com/build/) is a prototype search interface to ease product discovery for all SAQ's clients, using the Coveo REST API.
-This project originated from a technical challenge which was part of the front-end developer interview process at Coveo.
+This project originated from a technical challenge which was part of the front-end developer interview process at [Coveo](http://coveo.com).

-The challenge has been accepted.

-There is only a french version for now.
+The challenge has been accepted, and there is only a french version for now.

 <h1 id="strategy">Strategy</h1>